App version: 0.1.0

 Private Student Loans

 Private student loans can help you pay for the cost of attending an eligible trade school certificate program.
-As mentioned above, banks, credit unions, online lenders, and select state-based or state-affiliated organizations may offer private student loans.
+Banks, credit unions, online lenders, and select state-based or state-affiliated organizations may offer private student loans.

 Federal Student Loans

 Federal student loans can help you pay for the cost of attending an accredited trade school program.
-As mentioned above, the U.S. Department of Education offers federal student loans, including Direct Subsidized Loans, Direct Unsubsidized Loans, and Direct PLUS Loans.
+The U.S. Department of Education offers federal student loans, including Direct Subsidized Loans, Direct Unsubsidized Loans, and Direct PLUS Loans.

 Paying Back Trade School Loans